lupyuen/lupyuen.github.io/src/testbot3.md

 Our Test Bot got no fingers and it can't __Physically Swap__ a MicroSD between Test Server and Test Device.

-Thus it needs a MicroSD Multiplexer to __Electically Swap__ the MicroSD between the two machines...
+That's I bought a MicroSD Multiplexer to __Electically Swap__ the MicroSD between the two machines...

 TODO: Pic of mux